turkenm/projects_/3_layer_CNN_CIFAR10/README.md

 This project is created for image recognition task on CIFAR10 dataset with 3-CNN Layer.

 *Restrictions:*
-* We have to create own training function.
+* We have to create own training function (Low level TF 2.x implementation).
 * We have to use max 3 layer CNN.

 ## Required Libraries and Versions